MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 **As**: Here you should define the name of your new field in the Measures entity/attribute.
 **Display Name**: Here you should define the display name of your field in the Measures entity/attribute.

+Lastly, don't forget to save your measure:

+// 15

 ### Viewing and Editing your Measures
+Once completed your first measure, you expect to see the following screen that summarizes your created measures:

 // 16

+Anytime you can create a new measure via the **Add Measure** button shown above.

+You can also edit, delete, rename, and refresh the data of any of your created measures by first clicking the following button:

 // 17

+And then choosing from the options drop down:

+// 18

+Here is an example of the Measure Rename window:

+// 19

+Regarding the edit option, it is done on the same screen we used to create our first measure.

 ### Next Step